 Helenium, commonly known as Sneezeweed, is a genus of flowering plants belonging to the family Asteraceae.
-There are approximately 40 species of Helenium found across North and South America, with the majority being native to Mexico and the United States.
-The name Sneezeweed comes from the old belief that these plants could cause people to sneeze if the leaves were crushed and inhaled.
+Approximately 40 species of Helenium are found across North and South America, with the majority being native to Mexico and the United States.
+This perennial gem possesses a distinct stature, ranging from 2 to 5 feet in height, depending on the cultivar and growing conditions.
+The common name “Sneezeweed” comes from the old belief that these plants could cause people to sneeze if the leaves were crushed and inhaled.

-The flowers of the Helenium genus produce large amounts of nectar, making them a valuable food source for many species of butterflies, bees, and other insects.
-In addition to being a source of food, Sneezeweed plants also provide habitat and shelter for many beneficial insects, including ladybugs and lacewings.
+Helenium’s flowers are a burst of energy, showcasing a delightful spectrum of colors ranging from sunny yellows and burnt oranges to deep reds and russet tones.
+The flowers also produce large amounts of nectar, making them a valuable food source for many species of butterflies, bees, and other insects.
+In addition to being a source of food, Helenium also provides habitat and shelter for many beneficial insects, including ladybugs.

 Helenium is often used to create colorful borders and flower beds in garden landscapes.
 With its striking and daisy-like flowers in shades of yellow, orange, and red, Helenium adds vibrant color to garden spaces.
 Planted in groups or mixed with other perennials, it creates a visually appealing display that attracts attention and contributes to the overall aesthetics of the garden.

 Helenium’s native-like appearance and attractive blooms also make it a popular choice for wildflower gardens.
 When incorporated into naturalistic or pollinator-friendly garden designs, Helenium provides nectar and pollen for bees, butterflies, and other beneficial pollinators.
 Its long bloom period, which typically extends from late summer into fall, ensures a continuous food source for pollinators during the later part of the growing season.